danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

 **Explanation:**
 The `connect-status` topic in Kafka is used by Kafka Connect to store status information about connectors and tasks.
 However, it does not store the actual configurations of the connectors and tasks.

-- A: Connector and task configurations are stored in the `connect-configs` topic, not in `connect-status`.
+- 1: Connector and task configurations are stored in the `connect-configs` topic, not in `connect-status`.
-- B, D: The current status and worker assignment for each connector and task are indeed stored in `connect-status`.
+- 2, 4: The current status and worker assignment for each connector and task are indeed stored in `connect-status`.
-- C: The offsets processed by each connector are stored in `connect-status` to facilitate monitoring and resuming from failures.
+- 3: The offsets processed by each connector are stored in `connect-status` to facilitate monitoring and resuming from failures.

 ## Question 32